-Most Renters policies have a minimum policy deductible requirement that starts at $250 or $500.
+Most renters policies have a minimum policy deductible requirement that starts at $250 or $500.
 Your insurance company may offer the deductible as high as $2,000.
 Lower the deductible you choose, the higher the premium will be, and vice-versa.

 Keep in mind that deductible is your out-of-pocket expense after a claim is filed and before the insurance company makes any claim payout to you.
-For example, if your payout is $3,000 and the deductible is $500, you will receive $2,500 as final payout amount.
+For example, if your payout is $3,000 and the deductible is $500, you will receive $2,500 as the final payout amount.